hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 These examples show just how important the tourism industry that arose from pilgrimage.
 ### Authorities Encourage Pilgrimage
 In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.

-This research reveals cases of both lenience by the authorities and shows how important of an industry pilgrimage became in the Edo period.
+This studies reveals the lenience by village and daimyo authorities towards pilgrimage and how important of an industry pilgrimage became in the Edo period.
 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.

 ##### Sagami ( #Nenzi_2004)
 *Kanagawa region*